hbc/GABE_course/lessons/Ensembl-handson.md

 		- DAR (Danio rerio) for zebrafish: ENSDARG###

-	- Below the transcript table is a summary section with links to external databases, followed by visualization of the transcripts.
+	- Below the transcript table is a summary section with links to other databases, followed by visualization of the transcripts.

 	![transcript_vis](../img/ensembl_transcripts.png)